 Caring for your skin and early detection

-Your skin is your largest organ and can provide you with warning signs when something is happening to your body.
-Changes in your skin like color or texture spots may be a warning that your body is experiencing some sort of reaction.
-Acanthosis Nigricans , which looks like dark velvety patches on your skin, can be a sign of high blood sugar levels in your body.
-For more information about Acanthosis Nigricans, visit our page on diabetes-related skin conditions: https://pinnacleskin.com/our-services/conditions-treatment/diabetes-related-skin-conditions/
+Your skin is your largest organ and can provide warning signs when something is happening to your body.
+Changes in your skin, like color or texture spots, may be a warning that your body is experiencing a reaction.
+Acanthosis Nigricans, which looks like dark velvety patches on your skin, can be a sign of high blood sugar levels in your body.
+For more information about Acanthosis Nigricans, visit our page on diabetes-related skin conditions: https://pinnacleskin.com/our-services/conditions-treatment/diabetes-related-skin-conditions/.

 Daily skin care for diabetics

-If you have already been diagnosed with Diabetes, board-certified Family Nurse Practitioner, Leighton Nord offers some tips on how to care for your skin.
 Remember that diabetes can cause dry skin, which affects your skin barrier.
 It is important to keep your skin moisturized daily with a fragrance-free moisturizer to maintain and restore the skin barrier.
-This daily skin care routine can help prevent the possibility of ulcerations or even an infection.
-Annual Total Body Skin Exams with a professional skincare clinician can help with early detection or treating an existing skin condition.
+This daily skincare routine can help prevent the possibility of ulcerations or even infections.
+Annual Total Body Skin Exams with a professional skincare clinician can help with the early detection or treating an existing skin condition.